 Separate contributions of \$250 or more require written substantiation from the donee organization in addition to your proof of payment.
 It is your responsibility to secure substantiation.
 A letter or other documentation from the qualifying charitable organization that acknowledges receipt of the contribution and shows the date and amount constitutes a receipt.
 This substantiation should be kept in your files.
 Do not send it with your return.
 See federal Publication 526 for special rules that apply if:

-your total contributions exceed 60 percent of line 9, Form 740.

-your total deduction for gifts of property is over \$500, you gave less than your entire interest in the property, your cash contributions or contributions of ordinary income property are more than 30 percent of line 9, Form 740, your gifts of capital gain property to certain organizations are more than 20 percent of line 9, Form 740, or you gave gifts of property that increased in value, made bargain sales to charity, or gave gifts of the use of property.
+- your total contributions exceed 60 percent of Kentucky Adjusted Gross Income, - If a Kentucky Net Operating Loss Deduction (KNOLD) is present, you must figure your Kentucky Adjusted Gross income without the KNOLD before applying the 60% limitation.
+740, line 7 less Schedule M, line 15 equals your Kentucky Adjusted Gross Income without KNOLD. - your total deduction for gifts of property is over \$500, - you gave less than your entire interest in the property, - your cash contributions or contributions of ordinary income property are more than 30 percent of your Kentucky Adjusted Gross Income, - your gifts of capital gain property to certain organizations are more than 20 percent of your Kentucky Adjusted Gross Income, or - you gave gifts of property that increased in value, made bargain sales to charity, or gave gifts of the use of property, - you expect to receive any state or local tax credit for a contribution made.